 Some additional interesting sites related to geologic maps:

-Part 1 (in class, 8 pts.)
-Use the provided map of a small part of Spitsbergen (Sørkapp) to answer the following questions (converse with each other, but when drafting your answers, please work on your own).
-The colored version of the map is available to help (link to color version of map), as is the relevant portion of the map legend (link to legend).
-It can be helpful to take a look at it to better understand your black and white copy.
-Lightly coloring in some of the units can also help you see the structure better.
-The contour interval is 50 m.
+Use the provided map (hard copy)of a small part of Spitsbergen (Sørkapp) to answer the following questions (converse with each other about possible answers, but when drafting your answers you must work on your own).
+A colored version of the map is available to help (link to color version of map), as is the relevant portion of the map legend (link to legend).
+Your first should be to familiarize yourself with the map (the topography, scale, geologic units and age relationships, geologic symbols.
+After having done this complete the following below.

 2) What type of unconformity is it (disconformity, angular unconformity or nonconformity)?